tglenn28/SLO/README.md

 Semantic Lidar Odometry

 This is the Mobile Robotics Project for the Ford 3 Group:

-__Members__ Ali Badredine, Austin Jeffries, and Tyler Glenn
+__Group Members:__ Ali Badredine, Austin Jeffries, and Tyler Glenn

 ## SLO

 Using the semantic-icp algorithm in conjunction with the widely available GTSAM library we were able to compute the relative transformation between two semantically labelled point clouds that are near and used these calculated transformations to do odometry using the iSAM2 solver in GTSAM.
 The code implememtation is contained on this page.
-Please read our paper which is refrences in the publications section.
+Please read our paper which is linked [here](EECS_568_Final_Project.pdf).

 [![SLO](utils/images/slo_screen_grab.png)](https://www.youtube.com/watch?v=0wvZ5xyvVrM)